jina-ai/finetuner/docs/components/tuner/evaluation.md

 The evaluator can be handy for computing metrics in an evaluation script, or following a `finetuner.fit` session.
-For including the metrics computation in the training loop to run after each epoch, an evaluation callback {class}`~finetuner.tuner.callbacks.Evaluation` is provided.
+For including the metrics computation in the training loop to run after each epoch, an evaluation callback is provided.
 The callback can be used as follows:

 ```python
 import finetuner